Allow me to ask one simple question: Does that title give away too much? No?

 From 1993 everything now is bikozulu.
 So when I wanted to start a blog I thought I should just call it by my first name bikozulu.
 That’s a nice ring to it – a bit of African, a bit of warrior thing.

-Oh, so it wasn’t because Xhosa was taken by Steve Biko?
+Oh, so it wasn’t because Xhosa was already taken by Steve Biko?
 Oh noo.

 (He didn’t get the joke.
 I guess it was only funny in my head.)